txdev/nuage-gluon/README.md

-# Create Gluon Port
-Create Gluon port using Python VSDK.
+# Nuage Split Activation of VMs using Python SDK
+Activate VMs on Nuage.
+The VMs need to be instantiated on the compute using "virsh" command.
 Following VSD objects are created if they don't already exist.

 	Domain
 	Zone